Brazil Diplomatic Profile

 Diplomatic

-Brazil’s closest diplomatic partners are Oman, South Africa, and Indonesia.
-Most adversarial: North Korea, Israel, and Venezuela.
+Brazil’s closest diplomatic partners are Mexico, South Africa, and Italy.
+Most adversarial: North Korea, Israel, and Myanmar.

 Regime Relations